leecannon/zig-libgit2/README.md

 This is an in-progress zig binding to libgit2, unfortunately libgit2 doesn't full document all possible errors so every errorable function returns the full errorset.

+There is currently no plan to port the headers within "include/git2/sys", if anyone requires that functionailty raise an issue.

 ## Files fully wrapped (others maybe partially complete)

 - [X] annotated_commit.h